 - Share highlights.
 We let everyone in our family take turns sharing the highlights of the past year.
 It’s my favorite part to hear what they enjoyed this year.
 It always surprises me to hear the highlights are always things like family experiences not stuff they received.

 - Make sure your Goals are SMART this is an acronym that is helpful to remember when you are setting goals.
 This may be too much to share if your kids are really little but in our home the ages range for tween to kindergartner so I touch on the S.M.A.R.T points–Specific, Measurable, Achievable, Realistic, Time-bound.

-- Go through the printable and have each person in your family fill it out and then discuss it as a family.
+- Give everyone time to go through the goals printable and have each person in your family fill it out and then discuss it as a family.

 - You can also add a show and tell component to it and have everyone take turns and use a fake microphone to share.

-- As a faith based family we always pick out a verse for the year and this time we did it at the beginning of the school year so we will still use the same verse.
+- As a faith based family we always pick out a verse for the year, This time we did it at the beginning of the school year so we will still use the same verse.
 Our family verse is, “We have this hope as an anchor firm and secure.”
 Hebrews 6:19.
-We end with prayer because we can make plans for our year but he directs our paths.
+We end with prayer because we can make all the plans in the world for our year but he directs our paths.

-- If your kids are younger we set guidelines at the beginning so children are laughing at each other or talking over someone.
+- If your kids are younger take some time to set guidelines at the beginning so they know it’s not okay to laugh at someones goal or dream.
+We also discuss the importance of listening respectfully and not talking over someone.
 We remind them to listen when someone is speaking, respect what they have to say and feel free to ask questions.